-Jamie joined DPAG in May 2020, joining us from the Geography department.
+Jamie was with DPAG from May 2020 - August 2021, joining us from the Geography department.
 As an Accounts Assistant in the busy Finance team, he handles the crucial day-to-day of managing the money that comes in and out of the department in support of the department’s financial strategy.
 Interview on Wednesday 21 April 2021.

 Why did you pursue a career in Finance?

 I’ve always had a maths background, but I never considered finance and accountancy.
 I did a Masters in Engineering, but I didn’t enjoy it, so I became a primary school teacher for many years, which I really enjoyed.
 However, teaching takes over your evenings and weekends, so after getting married and having a child, I decided it wasn’t for me anymore.
 With no idea what I wanted to do, I started going to careers fairs.
 Overwhelmed at one careers fair, I decided I had to look at three jobs before I was allowed to leave!
 One of them was a Finance position at the Oxford John Lewis in the new Westgate, and I got the job!
 I did financial administration there for a few years and I fell in love with finance.
 While I was there, I started studying the Association of Accounting Technicians qualification, which is the first step to becoming an accountant.
 My job at John Lewis came to an end when they centralised all their finance.

 I joined the University as an accounts assistant in the geography department on maternity cover.
 This gave me an introduction to the software and processes we have at DPAG – while there are differences, it’s very much the same infrastructure, so it was easy for me to move sideways after the maternity cover ended.

 What were your first impressions of the Department?